secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 If EdCast admins have questions about best practices in the LXP or need support in making decisions about how to upload and organize their content, please reach out to the [L&D team in Slack](https://app.slack.com/client/T02592416/CMRAWQ97W/thread/CAEEVBR2M-1608029461.344100).

-If you're just getting started with the EdCast platform, watch this short overview of the user experience in the platform and how new learning content fits into this design.
+If you're just getting started using EdCast, watch this short overview of the user experience in the platform and how new learning content fits into this design.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Hm7SLOiV08o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>